Eligarf/stealthy/README.md

 ### **Rolling Stealth checks applies the Hidden condition**
 Rolling a Stealth skill check will apply the Hidden condition to the actor and record the result of the check in that condition for later comparisons, replacing the stored result if the Hidden condition is already present.
 Stealthy's default Hidden effect can be overriden by adding a custom Hidden effect in either Convenient Effects or CUB.

 ***Stealthy does not attempt to manage when to remove the Hidden or Spot effects.
-Modules like the most excellent [Midi-QOL](https://foundryvtt.com/packages/midi-qol) can handle those duties.***
+Modules like the most excellent [Midi-QOL](https://foundryvtt.com/packages/midi-qol) automate deleting the Hidden condition.***

 ![stealth-roll](https://user-images.githubusercontent.com/16523503/209989026-e0d2dad2-8dc1-459c-8824-a2332ce8a9cd.gif)